Advice to Authors

 - to be prepared for the specific types of information, analyses, arguments and key points that are contained in the main body of the paper.

-Introduction – should include some details of:
+Introduction – should include some details about:

-- structure of the paper.
+- the structure of the paper.

 It is helpful for the end of the introduction to give a summary of the structure of the paper in the form of a list of section headings.